-- Right click your server and go to Properties, the select the Security.
+- Right-click your server and go to Properties, then select the Security.

-- Under Server Authentication section, you will find that “Windows Authentication Mode” radio button selected.
+- Under the Server Authentication section, you will find that the “Windows Authentication Mode” radio button selected.

 - Then click Ok.

 - That is it!
-You have now enabled mixed mode authentication on you server.
+You have now enabled mixed-mode authentication on your server.